rickli-cloud/headnet/README.md

 ## Stack

-Some of the major project used:
+Some of the major projects used:

 - [Deno 2](https://deno.com/)
 - [Svelte 5](https://svelte.dev/)